Su-zenGeurts/pw-apitest-app/README.md

 * Section 7: Working with APIs

 ### .gitignore
-In reality it is best to leave the user in .auth folder local .auth/
+In reality it is best to leave the user in `.auth` folder local